 Many Arizona manufacturers are pivoting production to personal protective equipment (PPE) and other medical devices.
 The Arizona Commerce Authority (ACA) and the Arizona Manufacturing Extension Partnership (Arizona MEP) are assisting manufacturers with supply chain equipment needs, improved production lines and sourcing for raw materials.
-Find resources for manufacturers below.
+Find additional frequently asked questions for manufacturers below.

 Arizona Manufacturing Extension Partnership